Bob Fehrenbacher

 Robert J. Fehrenbacher is an American politician from West Virginia.
 He is a Republican and represents District 11 in the West Virginia House of Delegates since 2022.

 Fehrenbacher is a graduate from University of Texas at Austin.
 He is a retired manager of Chemours' Washington Works plant.

+Fehrenbacher ran in the Republican primary for the West Virginia State Senate to represent District 3 in the 2026 West Virginia Senate election.
+He was defeated by incumbent Mike Azinger.